 With these security breaches happening more and more frequently, major corporations are becoming increasingly focused on security measures to prevent these attacks from happening.
 Being the first to know about these changes in focus, and other types of IT initiatives, gives sellers the upper hand by understanding the issues and priorities their prospect is facing.
 In fact, research shows that the first vendor to contact a buyer wins the business over 70% of the time.

-DiscoverOrg‘s Triggers show what pain points, leadership moves, and initiatives an organization is currently experiencing.
-Triggers are primed sell opportunities, where all signs indicate that a prospect is ready, willing, and able to purchase.
+DiscoverOrg‘s Scoops show what pain points, leadership moves, and initiatives an organization is currently experiencing.
+Scoops are primed sell opportunities, where all signs indicate that a prospect is ready, willing, and able to purchase.

 Below is a small sample of organizations who are heavily focused on information security initiatives RIGHT NOW.
 Did we mention our in-house research team is the first to uncover 1,000s of these opportunities weekly?